Disaster Response and Relief: A Conversation with Heart to Heart International

 Heather Lee:

-So our team had to drive her into the hospital and she was able to deliver her baby safely at the hospital, no complications, thankfully.
+So our team had to drive her to the hospital, and she was able to deliver her baby safely at the hospital, no complications, thankfully.
 And she was actually able to go home that same day.
-So her family came by to thank our medical team for the care that she received and getting her to where she needed to be.
-But you think about having to deal with just the regular after effects of a disaster, but then also enduring big life events throughout that disaster.
-So we were really grateful that we were able to be there and help.
+So, her family came by to thank our medical team for the care that she received and for getting her to where she needed to be.
+But you think about having to deal with just the regular aftereffects of a disaster, but then also enduring big life events throughout that disaster.
+We were really grateful to be there and help.

 You mentioned having folks on the ground, year-round in Haiti, do you think that helps you better navigate the geography, the culture, breaking down some of those barriers that might exist with organizations that are coming in new to the scene?